moloch--/mtls-broken/README.md

 ### Instructions

-1. Compile server with `go build .` and run
+1. Compile server with `go build .` and run `./mtls-broken` from root of Git repo
 2. In `client/` directory run `npm install`
-3. Run client script `node ./helloworld-client.js`
+3. Run client script `node ./helloworld-client.js` using different version of NodeJS

 ## Node v15.10.0